 Kathryn WhettenHart Fellows Research Director; Professor of Public Policy and Community and Family Medicine

 Kathryn Whetten has served as the Research Director of the Hart Fellows Program since 2001.
 Professor Whetten is a Professor of Public Policy and Community and Family Medicine; and Director of the Center for Health Policy.
-She is also Director of the Health Inequities Program, and a Senior Research Fellow in the Center for the Study of Aging and Human Development.
+They are also Director of the Health Inequities Program, and a Senior Research Fellow in the Center for the Study of Aging and Human Development.

-Whetten received her doctorate in health policy research at the University of North Carolina at Chapel Hill.
+Whetten received their doctorate in health policy research at the University of North Carolina at Chapel Hill.